-LB presents the Full Story of a Football Manager best known by the Nickname; ‘The King’.
-Our Louis van Gaal Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time till date.
+LifeBogger presents the Full Story of a Dutch Football Manager best known by the Nickname; ‘The King’.

-The analysis of the Dutch former football manager and player involves his history, life story before fame, family life.
-More so, many OFF and ON-Pitch little known facts about him.
-Now without further adieu, let’s Begin.
+The analysis of Louis van Gaal’s Biography involves his history, life story before fame, parents, and family life.
+More so, many OFF and ON-Pitch little-known facts about him.

 Louis van Gaal Childhood Story – Early Life and Family Background:

-Aloysius Paulus Maria Louis van Gaal was born on the 8th of August 1951.
-He was the youngest and baby of a big family of nine brothers and sisters.
+For Biography starters, Aloysius Paulus Maria Louis van Gaal was born on the 8th day of August 1951.
+He came into the world as the youngest and baby of a big family of nine brothers and sisters.

-As a child, his life was part of firm discipline and part pampering.
-Some suggest his self-assured streak comes from being ‘the baby’ spoiled by four brothers, four sisters and his loving parents.
+As a child, his life was part of firm discipline and part of pampering.
+Some suggest his self-assured streak comes from being ‘the baby’ spoiled by four brothers, four sisters, and his loving parents.

 However, Van Gaal tells it differently.
 He believes his home life gave him the discipline central to his coaching ethics.